Alfred Hitchcock's unrealized projects: Flamingo Feather

-No Bail for the Judge (1958–1961)
+No Bail for the Judge

 No Bail for the Judge was to be an adaptation of a thriller novel of the same title by Henry Cecil about a London barrister who, with the assistance of a gentleman thief, has to defend her father, a High Court judge, when he is accused of murdering a prostitute.
 In a change of pace from his usual blonde actresses, Audrey Hepburn would have played the barrister, with Laurence Harvey as the thief, and John Williams as the Hepburn character's father.
-Some sources, including Writing with Hitchcock author Steven DeRosa say that Hitchcock's interest in the novel started in the summer of 1954 while filming To Catch a Thief, and that Hitchcock hoped to have John Michael Hayes write the screenplay.
+Some sources, including Writing with Hitchcock author Steven DeRosa say that Hitchcock's interest in the novel started in the summer of 1954 while filming To Catch a Thief (1955), and that Hitchcock hoped to have John Michael Hayes write the screenplay.
 Hepburn was an admirer of Hitchcock's work and had long wanted to appear in one of his films.

-Samuel A. Taylor, scenarist for Vertigo and Topaz, wrote the screenplay after Ernest Lehman rejected it.
+Samuel A. Taylor, scenarist for Vertigo (1958) and Topaz (1969), wrote the screenplay after Ernest Lehman rejected it.
 The Taylor screenplay included a scene, not in the original novel, where the heroine disguises herself as a prostitute and has to fend off a rapist.
 Hepburn left the film, partly because of the near-rape scene, but primarily due to a pregnancy.
-(Hepburn suffered a miscarriage during the filming of the 1960 film The Unforgiven and then gave birth to son Sean Ferrer in July 1960).
+Hepburn suffered a miscarriage during filming of The Unforgiven (1960) and then gave birth to son Sean Ferrer that July.
 Laurence Harvey still ended up working with Hitchcock in 1959, however, on an episode that Hitchcock directed of Alfred Hitchcock Presents.

 Without Hepburn, the project didn't have the same appeal for Hitchcock.
 Changes in British law concerning prostitution and entrapment — changes that took place after the novel was published — made some aspects of the screenplay implausible.
 Hitchcock told Paramount Pictures it was better to write off $200,000 already spent on the film's development than to spend another $3 million for a film he no longer cared for.
 In the fall of 1959, a Paramount publicity brochure titled "Success in the Sixties!" had touted No Bail for the Judge as an upcoming feature film starring Hepburn, to be filmed in Technicolor and VistaVision.

+Our Man in Havana

+Among the filmmakers vying for the rights to Graham Greene's latest novel Our Man in Havana was Hitchcock, who hoped to produce a film of the work.
+When Hitchcock refused to meet the asking price of £50,000, Greene sold the film rights to his friend Carol Reed for much less, figuring that he should at least sell them to someone he knew would remain faithful to the novel if he were to take less than he wanted.